ocaml/RFCs/rfcs/modular_io.md

 There is no equivalent need to modify the interface of `out_channel`.
 Buffered output is simpler as one doesn't need to look inside the buffer at all.

+### Summary

+This change would improve the API of input channels, making them more flexible for some use cases that involve dynamic framing of input.
+Examples include http1 (as well as its chunked encoding), the Redis protocol, and netstrings.